Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-snapshot-system.md

 Those existing classes are specialized for behaviours that do not directly align with snapshot.
 It's probably better to keep them in a working state, but separate and not affected for now.

 # Drawbacks
 [drawbacks]: #drawbacks

 As a consequence of implementing the Snapshot System, there isn't a possibility of having different channels for different NetworkVariables.
-The Snapshot Messages get sent on their own unreliable channel.
+All the Snapshot Messages get sent on the same unreliable channel.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Two central options:
+For storage, two central options are left regarding the implementation:
 - serialize NetworkVariables directly into the snapshot
 - Keep a blit version of NetworkVariables and serializing as a second pass